Online Submissions

 "Table 2.
 Indices for indicators"

-No point is put after the table heading.
+No dot is put after the table heading.

 Translation of a table heading should be given after the table heading in Russian.